mburtless/gloo-mesh/docs/content/reference/api/_index.md

 ---
-title: "API Reference"
+title: "API reference"
 description: |
   This section contains the API Specification for the CRDs used by Gloo Mesh.
-weight: 2
+weight: 1
 ---

 These docs describe Gloo Mesh CRDs.